Frequently Asked Questions

 - Read and accept the online Consent Agreement and Statement of Ethical Conduct.

-- Make an appointment with your advisor to review your resume, your interests, and discuss the job matching process.
+- Make an appointment with your Director of Career Services to review your resume, your interests, and discuss the job searching process.

 - Where necessary, obtain a departmental approval form.

-- Obtain advisor's release to search positions in the database.
+- Obtain Director's release to search positions in the database.

 2. What are the procedures regarding co-op job referrals?

-- Before you are eligible to view online postings for co-op positions, you must have an approved resume on file with your advisor.
+- Before you are eligible to view online postings for co-op positions, you must have an approved resume on file with your Director.